kay-ro/SPIRIT/README.md

 4. Click the "Start" button to start the fitting process
 5. Review the fit quality on the graphs

-While `FVal` displays the error value and `Calls` gives the number of minimizer calls since the last update.
+While `FVal` displays the error value and `Calls` gives the number of penalty function calls since the last update.

 ### Saving and Loading Parameters

 You can save your current parameter settings and load them later:

 - **Save**: File > Save
+  - For JSON-Format use ".json" file extension
+  - For XML-Format use ".xml" file extension
+  - All not supported extensions will be saved in the GOB-Format
 - **Load**: File > Load
+  - When loading JSON-Format make sure the files uses ".json" file extension
+  - When loading XML-Format make sure the files uses ".xml" file extension
+  - In All other formats, it is attempted to load them in GOB-Format

 ## Customization Guide